Teen killed in Richmond was 'well-mannered hero' in to school and sports, mother says

 "We have to stop this violence," she said.
 "Parents need to start being parents and raising our kids the right way, because we don't need to be losing any more kids.
 My son is a victim."

+"There is help out here.
+Keep your faith, keep your courage, remain positive and remain strong," she said.
+"We're going to get through it all, justice will be served."

+Riley urged anyone with information about the case to come forward for Jaywan.

 "I want everybody to speak up.
-Speak up on what you know," she urged.
+Speak up on what you know," she pleaded.
 "Ya'll have all these numbers that you can contact.
 Please do so.
 My son did not deserve this."

 Thursday’s shooting was one of nine that have happened across the city since Easter Sunday.